Kroxyl/TerminologyM2TAL-DG/README.md

 We have already extract automatically the terms from our corpus with TermSuite.
 You must provide a .tsv file with the terms you want to annotate for your corpus or you can use the one already in our repository.
 For more informations : http://termsuite.github.io/

-## Created in 2020
+## Created by

-Axel Didier - M2 TAL
-Pierre Goncalves - M2 TAL
+Axel Didier - M2 TAL  /  Pierre Goncalves - M2 TAL